 Starting to think about a few short and long-term goals will get you into a creative mindset and could even spark the motivation to delve into taking action.
 From something as little as planning to write one paragraph upon waking for 4 weeks, to implementing a business plan that will enable you to quit your job and be a full-time freelancer by the end of the year, getting clear on a few goals now will help you get off the couch and into action.

 Although the idea of opening up your diary might still be daunting, jotting a few things into it will start to bring back perspective and remind you of milestones you may have set as your New Year’s resolutions.
 Even if you just start by filling in all your favourite people’s birthdays, you will be surprised how looking at a monthly planner will inspire you to get motivated and plan more.

 5. Pick just one creative thing to work on daily.

-If you’re like me, your project management program is jam packed with a long to-do list and sometimes it’s hard to know where to begin, especially if your brain hasn’t quite caught up to what day it is yet.
-Even if one task ends up taking all day, chipping away at it will bring a sense of fulfilment and motivate you to keep working through your list.
-Showing up, even if it’s in your pyjamas, is the most important thing to keep momentum flowing.
+If you’re like me, your project management program is jam-packed with a long to-do list and sometimes it’s hard to know where to begin, especially if your brain hasn’t quite caught up to what day it is yet.
+Even if one task ends up taking all day, chipping away at it will bring a sense of fulfillment and motivate you to keep working through your list.
+Showing up, even if it’s in your pajamas, is the most important thing to keep momentum flowing.

 6. Read through some of your favourite blogs or listen to creative podcasts.